algorithmia-algorithms/SentimentPipeline/README.md

 ### Input

-There is only one input to pass, a string containing some URL, be it from the Data API or the URL to a file on the internet.
+There is only one input to pass, a string containing some URL to a algorithmia [data collection](https://algorithmia.com/data), or a group of files; either hosted on Algorithmia or publicly accessable on the internet.

 | Parameter | Description |
 | --------- | ----------- |